sjstretton/screwed/09-Corporations.md

 The weighting has three components: the proportion of sales, the proportion of assets, and the proportion of employees that are in each jurisdiction.
 We then take the average of these three weightings.
 This average weighting is multiplied by the global profits to determine the tax payable in the jurisdiction.

-Thus the corporation tax paid in jurisdiction i is given by:
+In mathematical terms, the corporation tax paid in jurisdiction i is given by:

 $$CorporationTax_{UK} = t_{CT} * Weighting_{UK} * Global Profits$$